 —– More Info About The Series:

-In this show Bryan Cranston (Malcolm In The Middle) plays Walter White – a high school chemistry teacher who early on in Season One gets diagnosed with lung cancer.
-Walter White then turns to making crystal meth to setup his family for life in preparation of his potential death.
+In this show, Bryan Cranston (Malcolm In The Middle) plays Walter White – a high school chemistry teacher who early on in Season One gets diagnosed with lung cancer.
+Walter White then turns to make crystal meth to set up his family for life in preparation for his potential death.

 Dean Norris also stars as Hank Schrader, Walter’s DEA brother-in-law – just to spice things up.
 And Anna Gunn plays Skyler White, Walter’s wife who at the time of the diagnosis is pregnant with their second child.